ZiyuanGu/M-M-1-queue/README.md

 # M-M-1-queue
-Numerical simulation of the M/M/1 queue
+Numerical simulation of the M/M/1 queue.